Dead & Buried: Critical reception

-Rotten Tomatoes reports a 68% approval rating based on 19 reviews, with a weighted average of 6.2/10.
+Rotten Tomatoes reports a 71% approval rating based on 17 reviews, with a weighted average of 6.4/10.
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 7 critics, indicating "generally favorable" reviews.

 Gene Siskel disliked the film at the time, calling it a "hideously gruesome thriller", and named it his "dog of the week" on the show Sneak Previews.

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said that the film "builds suspense effectively and plays its genuine twists well, so long as you don't ask too many questions of the everyone-is-in-on-it-but-one-person plot."
 Zombiemania: 80 Movies to Die For author Arnold T. Blumberg wrote that Dead & Buried "is another fine homage to the EC Comics style of horror, with a story that also echoes the structure of a classic Rod Serling Twilight Zone episode," adding that the film is "a late-night treat that works best with the lights off and no foreknowledge of what's to come."
 Glenn Kay, who wrote Zombie Movies: The Ultimate Guide, called it a "solidly entertaining picture" and praised the special effects work by Stan Winston.
 Film critic Matt Wavish noted the "feeling of total dread lingering over the whole film" and concluded that "Dead and Buried is a master class in sheer terror."
 Donald Guarisco of AllMovie wrote, "it's easy to see why Dead and Buried never found a big audience.
 It is too plot-heavy for those viewers in search of a shock machine yet too visceral for the viewers who appreciate subtle horror", but complimented its "blend of creepy atmosphere and gruesome shocks."